 Pricing

-iLoveIMG has a free tier with per-task limits (file size, batch size, occasional watermarking) and a paid subscription that removes the limits, adds batch, and unlocks the AI tools (background removal, upscale).
+iLoveIMG has a free tier with per-task limits and a paid subscription that raises limits, adds batch workflows, and unlocks some AI tools.
 There's also a developer API tier billed by usage.

 Speed: where each actually wins